-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 Other political parties agreed.

 “All these things are just a sham because there is nothing you can do in parliament to change anything as a member of parliament because the king is above everything.
-He owns the judiciary, the legislature and also the executive,” said Nombulelo Motsa, the head of the Economic Freedom Fighters (EFF) party in eSwatini.
+He owns the judiciary, the legislature and also the executive,” said Nombulelo Motsa, the head of the Economic Freedom Fighters (EFF) party in Eswatini.

 “It’s just a ritual actually to have these elections.
 It’s a five-year ritual.
 You [as a member of parliament] go in there, you work for him, you get paid and you leave after five years.”